-- schemes of learning and assessment must be accessible to all students; - resources must reflect the range of cultures and abilities; - displays: there should be a range of positive images and a range of work should be displayed.
+- schemes of learning and assessment must be accessible to all pupils; - resources must reflect the range of cultures and abilities; - displays: there should be a range of positive images and a range of work should be displayed.

-1b.
-Learning and Teaching Styles
+4. Learning and Teaching Styles

-- Language: we should value dialects and accents, forms of speech and expression and encourage the use of students' own languages - Students should be encouraged to draw on and to share their cultural diversity - Curriculum support should be available for all those would benefit from specific access (e.g. EAL) - Accessibility: work should be differentiated to reflect the range of abilities and should recognise abilities other than language skills - Student groupings: where appropriate, abilities and sexes should be mixed such as in Mentor groups - Class setting: if students are placed in sets, race and gender balance should be sought
+- Language: we should value dialects and accents, forms of speech and expression and encourage the use of pupils' own languages - Pupils should be encouraged to draw on and to share their cultural diversity - Curriculum support should be available for all those would benefit from specific access (ie EAL) - Differentiation: work should be differentiated to reflect the range of abilities and should recognise abilities other than language skills - -Pupil groupings: where appropriate, abilities and sexes should be mixed such as in Mentor groups - Class setting: if pupils are placed in sets, race and gender balance should be sought

-1c.
-Co-curricular Activities
+5. Co-curricular Activities

-There should be a range of co-curricular activities of interest to all students, as well as those offered as part of the year/college system.
-'Club' membership should enable all interested students to contribute at some level.
-Student leadership should be sought and encouraged in all 'groups' of students.
+There should be a range of co-curricular activities of interest to all pupils, as well as those offered as part of the year/ College system.
+'Club' membership should enable all interested pupils to contribute at some level.
+Pupil leadership should be sought and encouraged in all 'groups' of pupils.

-In addition:
+6. In addition:

-- Relevant days of religious importance to be included in the calendar, and respected by all - Trips cost, provision, educational aims etc should be thought about so that they are accessible to as wide a range of students as possible - Staff should be aware of who minority ethnic and bilingual students are, for example, and be aware of their individual needs and provide appropriate support for them.
+- · Relevant days of religious importance to be included in the calendar, and respected by all - Trips cost, provision, educational aims etc should be thought about so that they are accessible to as wide a range of pupils as possible - Staff should be aware of who minority ethnic and bilingual pupils are, for example, and be aware of their individual needs and provide appropriate support for them.

-1d.
-Home/School Communications Parental Meetings / Evenings
+7. Home/School Communications Parental Meetings / Evenings

-- Staff should notify SLT/HoF/Inclusion if there may be any issues of language and communication. - The school should be sensitive to parental requirements regarding times for appointments and any issues of physical access. - Open Evenings there should be a balance of students of all backgrounds and abilities participating - There should be a selection of work on display - All letters home should be accessible in terms of language.
-Care should be taken regarding terminology. - Meetings with Parents those arranging them should be aware of issues of, preparation for parents eg. access, signs, enlarging, etc if required.
+- Staff should notify SLT/HoF Inclusion if there may be any issues of language and communication. - the school should be sensitive to parental requirements regarding times for appointments and any issues of physical access. - -Open Evenings there should be a balance of pupils of all backgrounds and abilities participating - there should be a selection of work on display - -All letters home should be accessible in terms of language.
+Care should be taken regarding terminology. - -Meetings with Parents those arranging them should be aware of issues of, preparation for parents eg. access, signs, enlarging, etc if required.

-Section Two - Discrimination
+8. Section Two - Discrimination

 While Ashlawn School is a cohesive, supportive and tolerant workplace, in a workplace of this number it is necessary to outline various types of discrimination which can still occur.
-The section below provides information regarding those types of behaviours which can be viewed as discriminatory, by students, parents, visitors and both non-teaching and teaching staff at Ashlawn School.
+The section below provides information regarding those types of behaviours which can be viewed as discriminatory, by pupils, parents, visitors and both non-teaching and teaching staff at Ashlawn School.

-2a.
-Discrimination on the Basis of Sexuality
+9. Discrimination on the Basis of Sexuality